An explicit solution to the weak Schottky problem: Introduction

 We prove the main theorem by expanding $S_{jk}$ near the locus of diagonal period matrices, and showing that the lowest degree terms of the expansions give a collection of what are called Poincar\'e relations.
 These are infinitesimal (i.e.~up to terms of higher order) relations satisfied by period matrices of Jacobians that are close to being diagonal.
 The only such relation in genus 4 was proven by Poincar\'e~\cite{poincare}.
-While Poincar\'e states in~\cite[pp.~298--299]{poincare} that his relation generalizes to arbitrary genus.
-To the best of our knowledge our work gives the first complete proof of Poincar\'e relations for arbitrary Riemann surfaces of arbitrary genus.
+Poincar\'e states in~\cite[pp.~298--299]{poincare} that his relation generalizes to arbitrary genus.
+Our work gives a complete proof of Poincar\'e relations for arbitrary Riemann surfaces of arbitrary genus.
+A different proof is given by Fay~\cite[Ex.~3.4, p.~45]{faytheta}.
 Rauch in~\cite[p.~228]{rafabook} asks whether in general one can find Schottky(-Jung) identities that imply Poincar\'e relations, and in particular our work answers this question in the affirmative.
 By analyzing these lowest order terms of $S_{jk}$, we then show that in a neighborhood of a generic diagonal period matrix these equations are functionally independent, and thus that the common zero locus of all $S_{jk}$ is $(3g-3)$-dimensional, which implies that it contains the Jacobian locus as an irreducible component.